JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7936 days**.

-And here is a just a random fact -  **Soaking beans for twelve hours in water before they are cooked can reduce flatulence caused by beans**.
+And here is a just a random fact -  **Stewardesses is one of the longest words typed with only the left hand**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)